alexkm13/connect-four/README.md

 # connect-four

-Files for Connect Four game
+Created a basic Connect 4 game with capabilites to play against a random, low-intelligence bot and also against other players locally